coddingtonbear/jirafs/docs/source/writing_folder_plugins.rst

    The trailing slash at the end of your macro is important!

-Your ``execute_macro`` method is expected to return text that should be sent to JIRA instead of your macro.
+Your ``execute_macro`` method is expected to return text that should be sent to Jira instead of your macro.
 Note that the method signature remains identical to that of a block element macro, but instead of receiving the content of the block, you will receive ``None``.